dbcook/openrocket-database/README.md

 | `competition_chutes.orc` | No   | 100%

-The LOC Precision file is effectively complete, and the Estes file is very nearly - probably 95% - complete.
-Both represent really major improvements over the previous state of things, but more work is needed.
-The newly added Top Flight and competition chute/streamer files are in good shape.
 Most items still need validation checks put into the `ork` directory to make sure they generate reasonable masses.

 There are several built-in database files that have not been touched yet (see above for list).